What Are Commuter Benefits Exactly?

 You can sign up through your employer.
 Your employer doesn’t offer commuter benefits?
 We can fix that.

-*The Commuter Check Auto Sweep Prepaid Mastercard may only be used for qualified commuter benefit purchases in accordance with IRS Tax Code 132(f).
+*The Commuter Check Prepaid Mastercard may only be used for qualified commuter benefit purchases in accordance with IRS Tax Code 132(f).
 No cash or ATM access.
 This card may not be used everywhere Debit Mastercard is accepted.

 The Commuter Check Prepaid Mastercard is issued by The Bancorp Bank pursuant to license by Mastercard International Incorporated.
 The Bancorp Bank; Member FDIC.
 Mastercard is a registered trademark of Mastercard International Incorporated.